Contacting the police (emergency and non-emergency)

 Will 999 calls be answered?

-Answering calls to the 999 number is a priority and we are making sure that we have additional resilience through training student officers to support our call handlers.
-Please continue to dial 999 in all emergency situations.
+Answering calls to the 999 number is a priority - please continue to dial 999 in all emergency situations.

 What is the best way to contact the police at this busy time for non-emergencies?